 The aromas, colors, and photographs fill both of our homes with a thousand reminders of family and gathering.

 With all of the autumn tapestry, I get nostalgic about my mom and dad.
 Since my parents have been gone over thirty years, I don’t mourn with the same sense of loss, the way I used to.
 Instead, I share photos and memories with my own grandchildren, so they will remember them with fondness through my eyes.

-Our good things list overflows in the fall with visiting family, chilly days, and all the colors.
+Looking back, our good things list has always overflowed in the fall with visiting family, chilly days, and all the colors.

 So, thank you autumn and thank you God for every good and perfect gift.

 James 1:17 Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.